- Revise drafts for structure, using techniques such as a reverse outline

 Cut up your essay.

 This is a good strategy if you’re feeling particularly stuck in the revision process or just want to take a break from your computer screen.
-Format your essay so you have only 1 paragraph per page, and then print it out, making sure to only print on one side of the page.
+Format your essay so you have only one paragraph per page, and then print it out, making sure to only print on one side of the page.
 Once you’ve printed your essay, shuffle the pages and then spread them out.
 Now you can evaluate the order of paragraphs in the essay and easily move them around, trying out different ways of structuring your ideas.
 It can also be helpful to give the pages of your essay to a writing partner and ask him or her to organize them in a way that makes sense.
 Do the two of you agree on what structure makes sense?
 If you don’t, this is a great opportunity to discuss your ideas further with your partner.

 Create a reverse outline.